-Follow the earlier itineraries from Paro as far as Bumthang (or fly there), from where you can see the highlights of the east in five or six days.
-From Bumthang, day one takes you on a dramatic drive over the Thrumshing La (3750m) and Bhutan's wildest road to Mongar.
+Follow the earlier itineraries from Paro as far as Bumthang (or fly there if this is your second trip to Bhutan), from where you can see the highlights of the east in five or six days.
+From Bumthang, day one takes you on a dramatic drive over the Thrumshing La and Bhutan's wildest road to Mongar.
 Stay here for two nights and make a scenic day trip up to remote Lhuentse Dzong and the nearby traditional weaving village of Khoma.
 To cut down on the driving, consider instead a day's hiking off the beaten track around Mongar.

 Day three takes you on to funky Trashigang, with an optional two- or three-hour detour along the way to Drametse Goemba, Bhutan's most important Nyingma monastery.
-Accommodation standards in the east are not as good as western Bhutan, so bring a sense of humour as well as bug spray.
+Accommodation standards in the east are not as good as western Bhutan, so bring a sense of humour and some bug spray.